Paris was amazing, but alas, it’s time to move on.

 Le Relais de l’Entrecote is so admirably single-minded about its dedication to steak frites that there’s literally no menu.
 The only questions from the waitress are what you want to drink, and how you want your steak cooked.
 That’s it.
 If you want to eat something other than steak frites?
 Get the hell out.

-Despite having maybe the best food of anywhere I’ve visited so far, McDonald’s France has a surprisingly boring menu.
+Despite the fact that France probably has the best food of anywhere I’ve visited so far, their version of McDonald’s has a surprisingly boring menu.
 It’s pretty much just the classics (and yes, the Quarter Pounder really is called the Royale with Cheese, so it’s got that going for it at least).